 Read more about

-Every student with disability succeeding 2021–2025 plan aims to support the success and wellbeing of every student with disability through each stage of learning in an inclusive education system.
+Every student with disability succeeding 2021–2025 plan.
+The plan aims to support the success and wellbeing of every student with disability through each stage of learning in an inclusive education system.

 We will continue to monitor student outcomes, including academic achievement, school disciplinary absences, access to full-time educational programs and Queensland Certificate of Education attainment.
-As part of our new plan, we will also be monitoring student wellbeing, student and parent satisfaction and retention in Years 10 to 12.
+As part of our current plan, we are also monitoring student wellbeing, student and parent satisfaction and retention in Years 10 to 12.

 To achieve better outcomes, our new plan commits to actions under 3 focus areas: